Chris3606/SadConsole_RogueLike_Info/03_integration_library_overview.md

 It is obviously beneficial to have non-terrain map objects be represented by SadConsole `Entity`.
 Since rendering terrain using `Entity` instances is not viable, however, a different approach is required here.
 Broadly speaking, there are two basic ways to go about rendering game framework terrain in SadConsole:

 - Have each piece of terrain record its appearance.
-Copy the appearances for terrain on the map to the `ColoredGlyph` within a cell surface, and ensure to update that surface when any terrain appearance changes.
+Copy the appearances for terrain on the map to the `ColoredGlyph` within a cell surface, and ensure to update that surface when any terrain's appearance changes.
     - This is generally the simplest approach to implement, and it is viable for a fair number of use cases.
 However, it is not the most efficient method, and can be error-prone if written generically.
 Therefore, the integration library takes a different approach.
 - Have each piece of terrain record its appearance.
-Create a custom `ICellSurface` which pulls its `ColoredGlyphs` by accessing the terrain layer of the `Map` and retrieving its appearance field when a `ColoredGlyph` is requested, instead of retrieving them from an array of `ColoredGlyphs`.
+Create a custom `ICellSurface` which retrieves its `ColoredGlyphs` by accessing the terrain layer of the `Map` and retrieving its appearance field, instead of retrieving them from a completely separate array of `ColoredGlyphs`.
     - This is the core approach the integration library takes.
 It is not as simple to implement as the first approach, but the burden of the additional work falls to the library writers to implement.
 It also enables more straightforward integration of other corresponding systems of the two libraries, such as their component systesms.
 Ultimately, from the perspective of a user, this method results in a more efficient, less error prone, and easier to use product.

 Understanding that the integration library takes the second approach will help you to better comprehend its core architecture.